jericson/talavera/README.md

 ### Winning

-When all the cards have been drafted and both players have all four corners covered, the game is over and each player evaluates how well they completed the orders.
+When all the cards have been drafted and both players have tucked a total of 8 cards under their order card, the game is over and each player evaluates how well they completed the orders.

 In order to fill an order, there must be _at least_ as many tiles of that color as indicated by the number on the order.
 Score each order